FMB Wheels

 Factory Wheel & Tire Configurations

-Every 2020–2024 Explorer ST left the factory on 20-inch machined aluminum wheels.
-The 21-inch gloss black wheels were available as part of the ST Street Pack, which also added enlarged front and rear brake calipers, vented rotors, and red-painted caliper covers.
+Every 2020-2024 Explorer ST left the factory on 20-inch machined aluminum wheels.
+The 21-inch gloss black wheels were available as part of the optional ST Street Pack, which also added enlarged front and rear brake calipers, vented rotors, and red-painted caliper covers.
 All specs below are verified against OEM parts data and confirmed for the US market.

 20" 5-Double-Spoke Machined Black